 18010 Dallas Parkway

-Later this, 12 Cuts Brazilian Steakhouse plans to open its doors in North Dallas.
+Later this month, 12 Cuts Brazilian Steakhouse plans to open its doors in North Dallas.
 The Churrascaria style restaurant will focus on blending a traditional Brazilian steakhouse with elements of Argentinian cuisine.

 The decor will be warm, neutral and open.
 In addition to the main dining room, there will be an indoor bar with communal seating.
 Prime cuts of meat include Picanha (Top Sirloin), Costela (Bone in Ribeye), Bife Ancho (Ribeye), Filet Mignon, Frango (Chicken), Cordeiro (Lamb), and more.
 There will also be a salad bar, specialty sides and homemade desserts.

 1050 E. Trinity Mills Road, Carrollton

 California-based BCD Tofu House chose Carrollton for its first Texas location.
 The Korean restaurant is located in one of North Texas’ most happening spots for Asian food and also has easy access from Dallas near President George Bush Turnpike.

 Focused on tofu soup, BCD serves an assortment of flavors.
 They have original with beef or pork, assorted with beef, shrimp and clam, seafood, kimchi, Korean Tripe (small intestine), dumpling, soybean paste, and vegetable.
 There are also entrees, such as bulgogi, boneless pork rib, chicken teriyaki, bibimbap and more.

 Sidecar Social is another national eatertainment complex that will open this month in Addison.
 August 19 to be exact.
 The 20,000 square foot space features food, drinks, live music, karaoke and games.
 Shuffleboard, foosball and pingpong are a few of the games you can partake in.